vohoanvu/MartialArtTrainingAssistant/README.md

 To run the application with Docker, you can run the following command in the root directory of the project:

-**Create a `.env` file in the project root directory with the content of the `.env.example` file.**
+** Update the `.env` file from the project's root directory with your own Youtube API KEY from the [Google Cloud Console Dashboard](https://cloud.google.com/docs/authentication/api-keys), or you can keep it the same as the content of the `.env.example` file.**

 ```bash
 docker compose --env-file ./.env up -d
 ```

-This will start the .Net application, the React-Vite application and the database in separate Docker containers.
+The above command will start the .Net application, the React-Vite application and the database in separate Docker containers.
 You can access the application at `http://localhost:8080`.

 ## Tech stack